The whats, hows and whys of NOx emissions in commercial boilers

 London, which regularly breaches air pollution limits for the entire year and where commercial gas consumption produces 7% of its NOx emissions, has the power to set its own limits.
 As a result, schemes for natural gas boilers with maximum NOx levels that vary from 24mg/kWh to 40mg/kWh are now being specified.

 In July 2018, London’s Mayor Sadiq Khan launched the Cleaner Heat Cashback scheme to improve air quality.
 This programme was supposed to incentivise London’s SMEs to replace their inefficient boilers for which they could claim a part of the expenses back.
-However, the demand was low and only two projects ever took off.
-The scheme was cancelled in June 2019.
+Due to low demand, the funding for the scheme was significantly reduced but stays open for applications until March 2020.

 BREEAM is an assessment method for the environmental impact of a building.
 BREEAM credits are awarded if a building meets certain criteria in terms of acoustics, renewables, floods managements or commercial boilers (pollution/local air quality) etc.